 Phase 3 of the new compounding standards to be completed by May 2020

 The College has set out a four-year implementation plan for pharmacies and pharmacy professionals to adopt the new model standards for pharmacy compounding recently released by the National Association of Pharmacy Regulatory Authorities (NAPRA).

 Those who compound sterile preparations will want to follow the four-year phased approach to ensure they meet the all the requirements by May 2021, when the new bylaws come into effect.

-Implementing the second Phase of the New Standards by may 2019
+Implementing the third Phase of the New Standards by may 2020

-Pharmacies and pharmacy professionals involved in sterile compounding will want to focus on completing the second phase of the implementation plan which includes adopting the following standards as outlined by NAPRA: personnel; policies and procedures; maintenance logs; and compounded sterile preparation protocols, as well as other areas of pharmacy practice.
-The College recommends implementing this phase by May 2019.
+Pharmacies and pharmacy professionals involved in sterile compounding will want to focus on completing the third phase of the implementation plan which includes adopting the following standards as outlined by NAPRA: beyond-use date; incident and accident management; waste management; program content; results and action levels; verification of equipment and facilities; quality assurance of personnel; quality assurance of compounded sterile preparation; and documentation of quality control activities.

 - New Model Standards Needed to Better Protect Public Safety